natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-64A.md

 {{Specs-Heli-Armour}}
 <!-- ''Examine the survivability of the helicopter.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical systems.'' -->

 The AH-64A Apache is fitted with armour consisting only of bulletproof glass in the pilot's windscreen and Kevlar boron carbide in the crew seats and cockpit.
-This armour provides only limited protection, mostly just against low caliber weapons and fragmentation.
-It does not offer much protection against direct hits from guns larger than machine guns or against close detonations from fuzed anti-aircraft rounds.
+This armour provides only limited protection, mostly just against low-calibre weapons and fragmentation.
+It does not offer much protection against direct hits from guns larger than machine guns or against close detonations from fused anti-aircraft rounds.

 * 22 mm bulletproof glass - pilot's windscreen
 * 20 mm Kevlar boron carbide - pilot & gunner seats, cockpit floor and side panels